-This Policy applies to anyone who is employed by CPA Australia or works at CPA Australia, including employees (whether permanent, fixed-term or temporary), contractors, consultants, secondees and directors and officers wherever located (collectively referred to as ‘CPA Australia People’ in this Policy).
+This Policy applies to anyone who is employed by CPA Australia or works for or on behalf of CPA Australia, including employees (whether permanent, fixed-term or temporary), contractors, consultants, secondees and directors and officers wherever located (collectively referred to as 'CPA Australia People' in this Policy).

 Conduct involving Fraud and Corruption may attract significant penalties to CPA Australia, its directors and officers, as well as other CPA Australia People.
-Such conduct will invariably be a breach of CPA Australia’s Code of conduct for which there are disciplinary sanctions.
-In addition, bribing or attempting to bribe a foreign public official, is a serious criminal offence that can result in imprisonment.
+Such conduct will invariably be a breach of CPA Australia's Code of conduct for which there are disciplinary sanctions and may also result in criminal prosecution.
+For example, bribing or attempting to bribe a public official, is a serious criminal offence that can result in imprisonment.

 Pursuant to this Policy, various CPA Australia People have roles and accountabilities.
 CPA Australia is committed to assisting the CPA Australia People in these roles to implement and carry out the requirements of this Policy.